top of page

 This is a classic- no-recipe, recipe.

-Get IT together:
+Get it together:

 • Heat the pan over medium heat.
-Lower if you choose a less heat-tolerant oil.

 • OIL- add some to the pan to evenly prevent sticking and to lightly coat your ingredients.
+My favourite oil to use is butter or coconut oil.

 • I would recommend toasting larger nuts before adding oats and smaller seeds.
 This will keep everything on the same schedule.

-• Add your ingredients to the pan.
-The classic is oat flakes, but I mean flaked barley, wheat/kamut/spelt, whatever works.
-Shown above: I evenly covered the pan in oat flakes and coconut shreds.
+• Shown above: I evenly covered the pan in oat flakes and coconut shreds.
 Enough so I could stir at a consistent rate without burning the bottom layer.

 • Dust with any spices.
 I always add sea salt to contrast sweet flavours and cinnamon to aid with carbohydrate absorption.

-• Take the mix off the stove remembering that it will continue to brown a little in a bowl.
+• Take the mix off the stove remembering that it will continue to brown a little in a cooling bowl.

 • I add dried fruit if any at this point.
 The mix is still warm so it softens the fruit and brings out the flavours without burning.
 Raisins, currents, cranberries, dates, dried whatever works..